Table of Contents

 This step is the same as what we did in Part II.
 We run the

-executable on the cluster by submitting thesubmit_solver
+xspecfem3Dexecutable on the cluster by submitting thesubmit_solverscript:

 sbatch submit_solver

-to monitor the job.
+And use squeue to monitor the job.
 Once the job finishes, we can check the

-file to make sure that the solver ran
+OUTPUT_FILES/output_solver.txt file to make sure that the solver ran

 successfully, and then we can move on to the next step.